About Craig Smith

 In 2001 Craig took over a New Zealand business that had performed very poorly, and was able to achieve a 600% increase in profit from and grow sites by 20% before employing a New Zealand based General Manager to concentrate on the rapidly expanding Australian parking business.

 During his 10 years as CEO of Wilson Parking in Australia, the portfolio doubled in size, profit increased by over 400% and Craig oversaw the key acquisitions of Sydney Opera House carpark (1176 bays for $80 m in 2014) Jones Bay Wharf (190 bays for $10.5m in 2010) and the parking businesses of Mirvac, Ezi Park and Secure Parking (W.A.).
 Acquiring leasehold trading rights over seven large public car parks owned by DEXUS (comprising over 4,200 bays and revenues of $30m) in 2013 was a key transaction that quickly grew to over 20 sites as a result of a multi-faceted asset regeneration strategy that produced exceptional returns for DEXUS.

-With the National Marketing Manager created Book a Bay - Australia’s first on line parking booking system, that has grown to almost 500,000 unique users within 4 years - and is growing at almost 20% per annum.
+With the National Marketing Manager, Craig created Book a Bay - Australia’s first on line parking booking system, which has grown to almost 500,000 unique users within four years - and is growing at almost 20% per annum.

-Craig has travelled extensively through UK, Europe and Asia looking at parking operators and technologies, which has been invaluable in being able to understand what is required to create a successful car park and parking business.
+Craig has travelled extensively throughout the UK, Europe and Asia looking at parking operators and technologies, which has been invaluable in being able to understand what is required to create a successful car park and parking business.

 His education includes a Bachelor of Business from Edith Cowan University in Perth.